tetra-framework/tetra/docs/reactive-components.md

 ## Performance tips

+- **On-demand WebSockets**: WebSocket connections are only established when pages render `ReactiveComponent` instances.
+No reactive components on the page = no WebSocket overhead.
 - **Limit subscriptions**: Only subscribe to channels you actually need
 - **Use specific channels**: Avoid creating and sending to broad channels that generate too many events
 - **Clean up**: Unsubscribe when components are destroyed